seattlestatistics/titanic/index.md

 # The application

-The application allows users to predent that they are a passenger on the Titanic.
+The application allows users to pretend that they are a passenger on the Titanic.
 They can put in whatever values for the four predictor variables they like.
 This is done through two drop down menus (gender and passenger class) and two sliders (age and number of parents and siblings.)

 The application gives immediate results.
 It tells the user what their chances of survial would be, using the model described in the previous slide.
 It also shows how the regression equation changes, as the value of the variables change.
-Not only does that application give the percentage chance of survial, but it also gives the odds ratio, which is the chance of surviving divided by the chance of perishing.
+Not only does this application give the percentage chance of survial, but it also gives the odds ratio, which is the chance of surviving divided by the chance of perishing.

-This application not only tells users about the Titanic, and how different demographic factors can influence suruvial, but it also shows how binomial logistical regression works, in a way that is both simple and down to earth.
+As well as telling users about the Titanic, and how different demographic factors  influenced survial, it shows how binomial logistical regression works, in a way that is both simple and down to earth.